SayNode/FondueSwap/documentation/PositionManagment.md

 - _Returns_:
   - the pool the position belongs token
   - liquidity of the position
-  - the tokens the user can withdraw+fees earned (both for token X and token Y)
+  - the tokens the user can withdraw
   - lower tick
   - upper tick